Surveys in Trademark Litigation: Likelihood of Confusion and Dilution

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide guidance to trademark counsel on the use of surveys in trademark cases.
+This CLE course will provide guidance to trademark counsel on the use of surveys in trademark cases.
 The panel will discuss presenting, defending and challenging surveys, and will outline approaches for strategically leveraging surveys to demonstrate crucial legal issues in trademark matters.